-This article is produced by scandiweb
+This article is produced with scandiweb's eCommerce expertise

 What are eCommerce web data collection and tracking?

-eCommerce web data collection is the process of monitoring the user behavior on websites and collecting relevant data related to how the user interacts with the business and the store in the online environment.
+eCommerce analytics and web data collection is the process of monitoring the user behavior on websites and collecting relevant data related to how the user interacts with the business and the store in the online environment.
 This data can then be used in several applications, including

 • evaluation and optimization of digital marketing channels and performance